Official Receiver Examinations

 Official Receiver Examination

 Usually, the company director is summoned to the Insolvency Service to be interviewed about their business affairs and conduct.
-However, in order to gain a comprehensive understanding of the insolvency, the Official Receiver may request interviews with as many people connected to the company as necessary.
+However, the Official Receiver may request interviews with as many people connected to the company as necessary.
 Before the interview, you will be asked to complete a questionnaire detailing the company's:

 - Financial affairs